Cigarette sales have declined significantly since the introduction of our smoke-free alternative

 The decline in cigarette sales increased five-fold following the introduction of our smoke-free product, according to a study for the American Cancer Society.

-During the same period, combined sales of all tobacco products remained stable
+During the same period, combined sales of all tobacco products continued to decline.

 Japan is an example of the remarkable impact introducing smoke-free alternatives to continued smoking could have when it comes to ending cigarettes.